kiranhadi06/sql-sustainability-analysis/README.md

 # sql-sustainability-analysis
-This project analyzes device repurposing data to evaluate environmental impact, including energy savings and CO₂ reduction.
+This project analyzes Intel's device repurposing data to evaluate environmental impact such as energy savings and CO₂ reduction.